abshkd/dreamapps/README.md

 Use-cases for these apps are:
 1. You are building a startup and don't have millions in funding to use a cloud platform.
-2. You want to host your own web apps on DreamHost or any other PHP hosting platform.
+2. You just want to be like [Pieter Levels](https://www.youtube.com/watch?v=oFtjKbXKqbg&t) and focus on results not coolness.
 3. You want to learn how to build web apps on PHP and use them on dreamhost like platforms.

 ## Applications

 1. **filestore-api** - DreamHost doesn't provide a simple way to store files on their platform.
 This API provides an easy way to upload and download files from your own server.
 Does file expiration using cron job.
-2. **Calendly like app** - Coming soon.
+2. **Calendly like app** - calendar.

 ## Getting Started